A city in mourning: The day after in Trier | DW | 02.12.2020

 The street leads to the market square where the police and counselors have set up a mobile crisis intervention center.

-Many of the people experiencing emotional trauma after the attack began to seek help Wednesday, said Marc Powierski, head of the central prevention unit run by the Trier police.
-He has been at the market square since seven in the morning, helping to staff the intervention center:
+Many of the people experiencing emotional trauma after the attack began to seek help Wednesday, said Marc Powierski, who heads the Trier police department's division for crime and traffic-accident prevention.
+He arrived at the market square at 7 in the morning on Wednesday to help staff the intervention center:

-Rhineland-Palatinate State Premier Malu Dreyer and her husband were among those to pay their respects

-Father Hülskamp says he believes that the killings could have happened anywhere.
-"We will never have total security.
+Hülskamp said the killings could have happened anywhere: "We will never have total security.
 It simply doesn't exist."
 But he is concerned that many people will be much more cautious, much more nervous when they begin to go back into town again.
-"I'm sure that next time I ride through Trier on my bike, I'll be reminded of what we have been through."
+"I'm sure that next time I ride through Trier on my bike, I'll be reminded of what we have been through," he said.

 Trier is only beginning to cope with the impact of that horror.